Support Us

 Stove Member Profile: Denise Zygadlo

 Following on from Tea with Moxie, our herald, she has become interested in the many different kinds of members in The Stove Network.
-She’s been catching up with and speaking to various members, and we’ll be introducing one every Friday over the next wee while.
-Interested in chatting to Moxie?
-You can get in touch with her on The Stove Herald facebook page here or by email.
+She has been catching up with and speaking to various members, and we’ll be introducing one every Friday over the next wee while.

-Denise has lived in Dumfries since 1980, moving from London with her husband to start a cabinet making business and bring up 4 children.
-As the children grew she gradually returned to her artwork, beginning with running art classes and community projects, making quilts and wall-hangings (e.g. 1996 Thornhill quilt hanging in Thomas Tosh.)
+Denise has lived in Dumfries since 1980, moving from London with her husband to start a cabinet-making business and raise four children.
+As the children grew, she gradually returned to her artwork, beginning with running art classes and community projects, making quilts and wall hangings (e.g., the 1996 Thornhill quilt hanging in Thomas Tosh).

-Having studied printed textiles at Winchester art school, her interest is in printing and cloth, and she has developed her own practice, focussing on drawing and looking at the relationship between the human body and cloth, through the use of the photocopied image and transfer-printing onto fabric.
+Having studied printed textiles at Winchester School of Art, her interest lies in printing and cloth, and she has developed her own practice, focusing on drawing and exploring the relationship between the human body and cloth, through the use of photocopied images and transfer printing onto fabric.

-Her work has been exhibited in Glasgow, Edinburgh and in ‘Affordable Art’ shows around the country and abroad and she has had 2 solo shows in The Mill on the Fleet and Gracefield Arts Centre.
+Her work has been exhibited in Glasgow, Edinburgh, and in ‘Affordable Art’ shows around the country and abroad.
+She has also had two solo shows at The Mill on the Fleet and Gracefield Arts Centre.

 Portrait of an Artist – a short film by Jo Hodges and Roger Lever